-Laser welding is cleaner than conventional welding, Arc or Tig, which equals to less contamination risk.
-It’s also more precise, easier to automate and can weld much thinner metals, and provides for much greater tensile and bending strength.
+In a nutshell, laser welding is much cleaner than conventional welding, Arc or Tig, which equals to less contamination risk.
+It’s also more precise, easier to automate, and provides for bonding of much thinner metals, and provides for much greater tensile and bending strength.

 If arc welding is typically part of your product manufacturing process you may wish to consider laser welding instead.
 Unlike arc welding, which requires a bonding material or filler to join two pieces of metal, laser welding creates a straight metal-to-metal bond with no filler needed.
 Unlike with arc or torch welding, there’s no slag (excess filler that has melted and re-hardened around the weld) to grind off afterwards — or left behind to potentially contaminate the application environment.
 This is especially important in applications like medical, dental, and scientific instruments where you don’t want pieces of material breaking off and causing harm to people or delicate equipment.